Mardcelo/mardcelo.github.io/about.md

 This also mean I had to face bunch of hard times earlier than anyone.
 During these phase, I have suffered from mental illness, having Schizophernia and Depression.

-I'm currently working with Mardslab and also studying with some University labs
+I'm currently working as Head Researcher on MardLab, researching on advanced security research.